astronomer/airflow-quickstart/etl/README.md

 - plugins: Add custom or community plugins for your project to this file.
 It is empty by default.
 - airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.

+# Exercises

+## Exercise 1:

+- Make an Airflow param customizable using an evironment variable.
+See the `example_etl_galaxies` DAG for details.

+## Exercise 2:

+- Replace the bit-shift operator approach to setting dependencies to a chain function.
+See the DAG for details.

 # Deploying to Production

 ### ❗Warning❗